-The Model 8333 principal measurements are:
+The Model 8336 principal measurements are:

 - The RMS values of AC voltages up to 1000V between terminals.
-By using ratios, the instrument can measure voltages up to hundreds of gigavolts. - The RMS values of AC currents up to 10,000 amperes (excluding neutral current).
-By using ratios, the instrument can measure currents up to hundreds of kiloamperes. - The DC components of voltages and currents (excluding neutral current). - Minimum and maximum half-cycle RMS voltage and current values (excluding neutral current). - Peak voltage and current values (excluding neutral current). - The frequency of 50Hz and 60Hz networks. - Current and voltage peak factors (excluding neutral current). - Calculation of the harmonic loss factor (FHL), application to transformers in the presence of harmonic currents. - Calculation of the K factor (KF), application to transformers in the presence of harmonic currents. - Measurement of total harmonic distortion with respect to the fundamental (THD in %f) of the current and of the voltages (excluding neutral current). - Measurement of the total harmonic distortion with respect to the RMS AC value (THD in %r) for the current and the voltages (excluding neutral current). - Active, reactive (capacitive and inductive), non-active, distortion, and apparent power, by phase and cumulative (excluding neutral current). - Power factor (PF) and displacement factor (DPF or cos Φ (excluding neutral current). - Measurement of the RMS distortion value (d) for the current and the voltages (excluding neutral current). - Short-term voltage flicker (PST) (excluding neutral current). - Active, reactive (capacitive and inductive), non-active, distortion, and apparent energy (excluding neutral current). - Current and voltage harmonics (excluding neutral) up to order 50: RMS value, percentage referred to the fundamental, (%f) (excluding neutral current), or the total RMS value (%r), minimum and maximum and sequence harmonics. - Apparent harmonic power up to order 50 (excluding neutral current): percentages referred to the fundamental apparent power (%f) or the total apparent power (%r), minimum and maximum of a rank. - Calculation of the rms neutral current from the currents measured on the phases of a three-phase system.
+By using ratios, the instrument can measure voltages up to hundreds of gigavolts. - The RMS values of AC currents up to 10,000 amperes (neutral included).
+By using ratios, the instrument can measure currents up to hundreds of kiloamperes. - The DC components of voltages and currents (neutral included). - Minimum and maximum half-cycle RMS voltage and current values (excluding neutral). - Peak voltage and current values (neutral included). - The frequency of 50Hz and 60Hz networks. - Current and voltage peak factors (neutral included). - Calculation of the harmonic loss factor (FHL), application to transformers in the presence of harmonic currents. - Calculation of the K factor (KF), application to transformers in the presence of harmonic currents. - Measurement of total harmonic distortion with respect to the fundamental (THD in %f) of the current and of the voltages (excluding neutral). - Measurement of the total harmonic distortion with respect to the RMS AC value (THD in %r) for the current and the voltages (neutral included) - Active, reactive (capacitive and inductive), non-active, distortion, and apparent power, by phase and cumulative (excluding neutral). - Power factor (PF) and displacement factor (DPF or cos Φ (excluding neutral). - Measurement of the RMS distortion value (d) for the current and the voltages (excluding neutral). - Short-term voltage flicker (PST) (excluding neutral). - Measurement of the long-term flicker of the voltages (PLT) (excluding neutral). - Active, reactive (capacitive and inductive), non-active, distortion, and apparent energy (excluding neutral). - Current and voltage harmonics (excluding neutral) up to order 50: RMS value, percentage referred to the fundamental, (%f) (excluding neutral), or the total RMS value (%r), minimum and maximum and sequence harmonics. - Apparent harmonic power up to order 50 (excluding neutral): percentages referred to the fundamental apparent power (%f) or the total apparent power (%r), minimum and maximum of a rank. - Inrush currents, starting of motors.